jurplel/install-qt-action/README.md

 ### `setup-python`

 Set this to false if you want to skip using setup-python to find/download a valid python version.
+If you are experiencing errors installing or upgrading Python, try setting this to false.

 Default: `true`